radu-matei/radu-matei.github.io/content/blog/aspnet-core-websockets-middleware.md

 With this middleware, you can map different paths of your application with specific implementations of `WebSocketHandler`, so you would get completely isolated environments (and different instances of `WebSocketConnectionManager`, but more on this later).

-So mapping the middeware is done using the following extension method on `IApplicationBuilder`:
+So mapping the middleware is done using the following extension method on `IApplicationBuilder`:

 ```
         public static IApplicationBuilder MapWebSocketManager(this IApplicationBuilder app,